For more information please contact: Prof. Phil Skemer (Director of Undergraduate Studies)

-Whether you’re interested in studying the world beneath your feet, or worlds farther away, the Department of Earth & Planetary Sciences provides the tools for understanding the processes that shaped our planet and other solar system bodies.
-Understanding the earth system is also the key to addressing many environmental challenges, including climate change, water supply, and energy.
-Thus, as an earth scientist, you would be uniquely poised to help solve some of society’s most pressing problems through careers in government, non-profit organizations, academia, and industry.
+Whether you’re interested in studying the world beneath your feet, or worlds farther away, the Department of Earth & Planetary Sciences provides the tools for understanding the processes that shaped our planet and other bodies within our solar system.
+Understanding the earth system is also the key to addressing many environmental challenges, including climate change, water supply, and energy issues.
+As an earth scientist, you are uniquely poised to help solve some of society’s most pressing problems through careers in government, non-profit organizations, academia, and industry.
 Because planets are complex systems, earth and planetary sciences is by necessity an interdisciplinary field.
 We apply biology, chemistry, physics, and math to the investigation of topics such as early life on earth, the structure of the earth’s deep interior, the nature of contaminant transport, and the evidence for water on Mars.
 If you’ve developed a passion for the basic sciences and are looking for a way to study these sciences outside traditional disciplinary boundaries, earth and planetary sciences is an ideal choice of major.
-The Department of Earth and Planetary Sciences offers several undergraduate degrees.
-Please see the links to the left for more information about specific academic programs.
+Both the EPS and EES majors offer a range of customization that allows students to focus on topics with the greatest relevence to their academic interests and career plans.

 All students in the major have the opportunity, although are not required, to participate in faculty research programs.
 Many of our students take advantage of the varied research opportunities, providing them with valuable experience for future employment or for graduate school.
 Each year, several scientific papers and scientific abstracts are co-authored by undergraduates, and undergraduates have presented papers at national science meetings.